exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Visualization Design

-Within~\enn, the visualized network can be interactively trained by the user.
-In the following, we first describe general interaction concepts improving~\enn's usage, before elaborating about interactions in the different views of our environment in the upcoming subsections. \\ \textbf{Onboarding.} Interactive systems often have the problem that users need an introduction before being able to use them.
-While we designed \enn~in a way that allows exploration without running the risk of making irreversible errors, we also propose to use an onboarding process for our educational environment.
-One step of this onboarding process is shown in~\autoref{fig:onboarding}, and helps users discover the capabilities of \enn~(V1, Complexity). \\ \textbf{Textual Explanations.} In contrast to other learning environments, which show static textual explanations below the main visualization~\cite{smilkov2017direct,kahng2018gan}, we instead provide textual explanations upon interaction (V3, Multiscale).
-This way, users can access more information for exactly those components they want to learn more about, while not having to read through a lot of text to find this information.
-Our interactively explorable dialog boxes integrate seamlessly with our proposed visualizations, and provide information about all important elements of the learning environment.
-An example for these dialogs can be seen in~\autoref{fig:explanation}.
-Such dialogs exist for all headings, and are anchored through an information icon.
-Additionally, the components of an LSTM cell which are shown in the cell view, also each provide such explanations, as is alluded to in our onboarding process.
+In the following, we discuss the visualization design of~\enn{}.
+We explain how we tackle the aforementioned visualization challenges \visualizationbox{Vx} and learning psychology goals \loadbox{CR/DU/MJ} while targeting the educational objectives \objectivebox{Ox} defined in~\autoref{sec:eduobj}.
+We first describe the overall visualization concepts we implemented for~\enn.
+Then, we elaborate on the different views of our environment in the upcoming subsections. \\ \textbf{Scales.} To show both an overview of the training process \objectivebox{O3} and give detailed insight into the computation that is performed within one recurrent cell \objectivebox{O2} \loadbox{DU}, we employ an overview first, zoom and filter, then details on demand visualization design, following Shneiderman's mantra \visualizationbox{V3}~\cite{shneiderman1996eyes}.
+Therefore, \enn~consists of two main views, the network overview (\autoref{fig:networkview}), which displays the training progress on the network scale, and the LSTM cell view (\autoref{fig:celltraining}), which allows for a detailed inspection of an LSTM cell.
+This is in line with our goal of reducing complexity \loadbox{CR} by focusing on individual steps of the learning process rather than presenting everything at once. \\ \textbf{Animation.} Animation has shown to be effective in visualizing data relationships and algorithms \objectivebox{O1-3}~\cite{bartram1997perceptual, chevalier2016animations, beck2014state}.
+Furthermore, animation has shown to be associated with fun and excitement~\cite{robertson2008effectiveness}, which is in line with our goal of making learning more enjoyable \loadbox{MJ}.
+Thus, to visually communicate how the network operates on sequential data, we use animation throughout our visualizations \visualizationbox{V2}. \\ \textbf{Onboarding.} Novel visualizations and interactive systems can be hard to understand~\cite{lee2015people}.
+We designed \enn~in a way that allows exploration without running the risk of making irreversible errors or needing teacher supervision \visualizationbox{V4}.
+However, instructional aids may be important to understand such complex content \loadbox{DU}~\cite{berthold2009instructional}.
+Therefore, we use an onboarding process for our educational environment~\cite{kang2003new} (\cf{} \autoref{fig:onboarding}).
+With this process, we aim to further reduce the cognitive load during learning compared to classical learning environments \loadbox{CR}~\cite{brachten2020ability}.
+For example, the sequential nature of RNNs \objectivebox{O1} \visualizationbox{V2} and the data and tasks that RNNs can be used for \objectivebox{O4} are communicated in \enn. \\ \textbf{Textual Explanations.} In contrast to other learning environments, which show static textual explanations below the main visualization~\cite{smilkov2017direct,kahng2018gan}, we instead provide such additional information as \emph{details on demand} \visualizationbox{V3}~\cite{shneiderman1996eyes}.
+This way, users can access more information for exactly the components they want to learn more about \loadbox{DU}, while not having to read a lot of text \loadbox{CR}.
+Our interactively explorable dialog boxes, as shown in~\autoref{fig:explanation}, provide information about all important elements of the learning environment.
+Such dialogs exist for all headings and are anchored through an \scalerel*{ }{)} icon, and for all components of an LSTM cell, which is referred to in our onboarding process.